waasnipun/Image-Classifier/README.md

 # Image Classifier
-This is a small project done using tensorflow and python with HTML for classifying images and identifying what that imagen is about.
+This is a small Machine Learning project done using tensorflow and python with HTML for classifying images and identifying what that image is about.
 The dataset Used i used is from tensorflow cifar10 and it contains 10 different classes and 60000 images(50000 for training and 10000 for testing).
 The model I trained is saved and then it used again in order to test new images.
 Model had 85% of accuracy for trained data and 70% of accuracy for testing data.